 This means you are likely living with HIV.
 Everything will be okay.
 This may be a lot to take in right now.
 You can continue reading or take a break and come back.
 The most important next step is to take care of your immediate emotional needs.
 This may also be a good time to reach out to someone you trust for support.
-Our peer navigators are available through our I’m Ready, Talk app to support you.
+Our health navigators are available through our I’m Ready, Test app to support you.

 A healthcare provider can confirm your results and support your care

 You should see a healthcare provider as soon as possible to tell them that your result was positive so you can get the information and support you need to take care of your health.
 The self-test you took is a highly accurate screening test, however all HIV self-test positive results need to be confirmed by a lab test that your healthcare provider can order to give you a formal HIV diagnosis.
 If you do not have a health care provider, visit the Care pathways pages on this website or whereto.catie.ca to find help.
-You can also access our I’m Ready, Talk app to make an appointment with a peer navigator.
+You can also access our I’m Ready, Test app to make an appointment with a health navigator.

 HIV is treatable and can be made undetectable with the right treatment